 Community Partner applications are divided per their identified area of impact (health, education, financial stability) and assigned to the corresponding CRP.
-The Review Panels evaluate the applications, submit requests for additional information from the applicant where necessary, then meet with the applicants.
+The Review Panels evaluate the applications, submit requests for additional information from the applicant where necessary.
+Face-to-face interviews are required.
+Exceptions will be reviewed and approved by the President/CEO and the CIC as necessary.
 When all interviews are complete and questions answered, the CRPs submit their recommendations to the CIC.

-The Community Impact Cabinet reviews the Community Partner, Community Innovation, Small Project, and Community Initiatives applications, as well as the CRPs recommendations for Community Partner Grants.
+The Community Impact Cabinet reviews the Small Opportunity, Community Partner, Community Innovation, Small Project, and Community Initiatives applications, as well as the CRPs recommendations for Community Partner Grants.
 The CIC then submits its recommendations to the UWGL Board of Directors.
 Final decisions on all grant requests rest with the United Way Board of Directors.